baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 }
 ```

-# Method behavior test: Testing that I interact with the DataService correctly
+# Method level testing

-Now that we have this null object, let's say we need to add functionality to our `helloWorld` method so that it returns the data from this service.
+Now that we have our interface and it's null object, let's say we need to add functionality to our `helloWorld` method so that it returns the data from this service.
 With a TDD approach, the first test maybe will just check that the method returns the same number of items.
 The next test may ensure that we actually have an item contained in the returning list.
-The tests are fairly straight forward so let's look at the code for it:
+These tests are fairly straight forward so let's look at the code for it:

 ```kotlin
 @ExtendWith(MockitoExtension::class)